ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Functions that protect privacy are implemented as part of each layer of hardware and software that makes up the networking device.
-In light of these requirements for protecting the privacy of users of the network, the Network Equipment must identify itself, and its boot configuration and measured device state (for example, PCR values), to the Equipment's Administrator, so there's no uncertainty as to what function each device and configuration is configured to carry out.
-This allows the administrator to ensure that the network provides individual and peer privacy guarantees.
+In light of these requirements for protecting the privacy of users of the network, the network equipment must identify itself, and its boot configuration and measured device state (for example, PCR values), to the equipment's administrator, so there's no uncertainty as to what function each device and configuration is configured to carry out.
+Attestation is a component that allows the administrator to ensure that the network provides individual and peer privacy guarantees, even though the device itself may not have a right to keep its identity secret.

 RIV specifically addresses the collection of information from enterprise network devices by authorized agents of the enterprise.
 As such, privacy is a fundamental concern for those deploying this solution, given EU